costaivo/git/README.md

 ## Agenda
 1. What is the purpose of Source Versioning System
-2. What is a Distributed Versionoing System
+2. What is a Distributed Versioning System
 3. Commonly used git commands

  - clone